 - Preheat oven to 400℉.
 Line a large baking sheet with

 - In a medium bowl, combine flour, sugar, baking powder, salt and pumpkin pie spice.
 Whisk to combine.

-- Using two knives or a pastry blender, cut cold butter into flour mixture until it resembles coarse sand.
+- Using two knives or a pastry cutter, cut cold butter into flour mixture until it resembles coarse sand.

 - In a small bowl, combine pumpkin puree, egg, vanilla and yogurt.
 Whisk to combine.